singnet/dev-portal/docs/products/DecentralizedAIPlatform/QuickStartGuides/ServiceCallingViaCLI/index.md

 ## Step 4.
 Deposit to MPE and Open Channel

-To check your ETH, AGIX and MPE balance please run:
+To check your ETH, ASI (FET) and MPE balance please run:

 ```sh
 snet account balance
 ```

-If you don't have enough AGIX in MPE you can deposit it.
+If you don't have enough ASI (FET) in MPE you can deposit it.

 ```sh
 snet account deposit 0.00001
 ```

-Open a channel and transfer AGIX to it.
+Open a channel and transfer ASI (FET) to it.

 ```sh
 snet channel open 26072b8b6a0e448180f8c0e702ab6d2f default_group 0.00001 +8days